 This cathartic release led me to connect with my conviction that this time of upheaval can pave the way for unprecedented levels of justice, peace and ecological and human health.

-With death constantly in the news, I’m reminded that life is precious and precarious.
+With headlines constantly filled with death, I’m reminded that life is precious and precarious.
 The finite nature of life helps me to live in the moment and to be present.
-In turn, it supports me to focus on love and gratitude so that I can work toward creating a new reality based on love and gratitude.
+In turn, it supports me to control anxiety and experience growth while I work towards creating a new reality based on love and gratitude.

 What about you?